Skip to main content

 When to use it

-• The customer mentioned they’re evaluating alternatives
+• The customer mentioned they’re evaluating competitors

-• A renewal conversation went poorly
+• Budget was frozen or a renewal conversation went badly

 How to set it